 One of the most common causes for too little sleep in teenagers is the combination of their school schedule, namely early school start, and the fact that teen biological clocks are delayed.

-During puberty, the circadian rhythm shifts, causing a delay in sleep hormone release, amongst other changes, which in turn delays the onset of sleepiness and a preference for later bedtimes.
+During puberty, the circadian rhythm shifts, causing a delay in sleep hormone release, amongst other changes, which, in turn, delay the onset of sleepiness and a preference for later bedtimes.

 Why do teens often have trouble sleeping?